fundu-rs/fundu/README.md

 cargo bench
 ```

-To get a rough idea about the parsing times, here the mean parsing speed of two inputs on a
+To get a rough idea about the parsing times, here the average parsing speed of two inputs on a
 comparatively slow machine (Quad core 3000Mhz, 8GB DDR3, Linux)

 Input (parser without time units) | avg parsing time | ~ samples / s